rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 1 Main:
 2   Read arguments from CLI, i.e. the entry file name `index.js`.
 3   Initialize js runtime and V8 engine.
 5   Create the first task `EsModuleFuture`, and push to the `pending_futures` queue.
-NOTE: The "task" here has two steps: working and completed.
+NOTE: The `EsModuleFuture` task's work is reading source code from the file.
 6   Loop:
 7     let `pending_tasks` = Remove all completed tasks from the `pending_futures` queue.
 8     For each task in `pending_tasks`: